-The current Stony Creek Nature Center stands on the site of Charles Henry Hodges Sr.'s weekend home.
-His family lived in Grosse Pointe Village, but appreciated escaping from the more urbanized areas.
-The surrounding farm included fish-stocked ponds, an orchard and garden, horses and cattle, and crops tended by a resident farmer.
+The current Stony Creek Nature Center stands on the site of Charles Henry Hodges Sr.'s Valley Creek Farm.
+His family lived in Grosse Pointe Village, but appreciated escaping from the more urbanized areas to the farm and nearby weekend home.
+The farm included fish-stocked ponds, an orchard and garden, horses and cattle, and crops tended by a resident farmer.